Across32/AddressCodex/README.md

 This is a contact book for Linux 64-bit system.
 Just download the zip file, extract and use with double click on 'AddressCodex' file!
+If you would like the program in another language, please send me email.

 Supported languages